-Obviously if you have multiple instances on the same machine you might want to setup an alias or © 2010-2020 Perforce Software.
-Inc.
+Obviously if you have multiple instances on the same machine you might want to setup an alias or two to quickly switch between them.

-3.4.
+4.4.
 Configuring protections, file types, monitoring and security

-After the server is installed and configured, either with the Helix Installer or a manual installation, most sites will want to modify server permissions ("Protections") and security settings.
+After the server instance is installed and configured, either with the Helix Installer or a manual installation, most sites will want to modify server permissions ("Protections") and security settings.
 Other common configuration steps include modifying the file type map and enabling process monitoring.
 To configure permissions, perform the following steps: